 Kermanshah City Souvenirs

-Aside from the local sweets and desserts, Kermanshah city is very famous for its local classic Kurdish wearing.
+Aside from the local sweets and desserts, Kermanshah city is very famous for its local classic Kurdish wear.
 This clothing which is the same in all the Kurdish regions in the neighboring countries is very colorful and well adapted to the lifestyle of the people in the Zagros Mountain range.

 No comment